cesarcf/jenkins-scripts/README.md

-# Platzi Scripts
+# Jenkins Scripts

-Dummy tests are in `jenkins-tests`
+Dummy tests are in `jenkins-tests`.